-regression model only hold if the sample size is large relative to the number of parameters estimated, and this wouldn't be true in a matched study with j-1 dummy variables to indicate the strata in addition to the predictors of interest.
-With matched-pair data (ie 1 case and 1 control in each matched set), an unconditional logistic regression model including j-1 dummy variables produces estimates of the odds ratios of interest that are the square of their true value (eg 9 vs 3) (Hosmer and Lemeshow, 2000).
+We could analyse the data using regular logistic regression procedures by simply including dummy variables to represent the j strata, where a case and its control(s) make up a stratum.
+Unfortunately, the generally desirable properties of maximum likelihood estimation of a logistic regression model only hold if the sample size is large relative to the number of parameters estimated and this wouldn't be true in a matched study with j-1 dummy variables to indicate the strata in addition to the predictors of interest.
+With matched-pair data (ie one case and one control in each matched set), an unconditional logistic regression model including j-1 dummy variables produces estimates of the odds ratios of interest that are the square of their true value (eg 9 vs 3) (Hosmer & Lemeshow, 2000).
 This is clearly undesirable.

-Since we are not concerned about the coefficients for the j strata variables, we can use a technique known as conditional logistic regression (also called conditional fixed effects logistic regression or McFadden's Choice Model) to analyse matched data.
-(The conditional likelihood for the $j^{th}$ stratum is simply the probability of the observed data conditional on the number of observations in the stratum and the total number of cases in the study.)
+As we don't really care about the coefficients for the j strata variables, we can use a technique known as conditional logistic regression (also called conditional fixed effects logistic regression or McFadden's Choice Model) to analyse matched data.
+(The conditional likelihood for the j^{th} stratum is simply the probability of the observed data conditional on the number of observations in the stratum and the total number of cases in the study).
 Instead of estimating a parameter for each matched set (stratum) in the data (as an unconditional fixed effects model with indicator variables for strata would do), a conditional model conditions the fixed effects out of the estimation.
 A conditional logistic model has the following structure.

-$$logit(p_i) = \beta_1 X{1i} + ... + \beta_k X{ki}$$ Ea 16.17
+$$logit(p_i) = \beta_1 X{1i} + ... + \beta_k X{ki}$$ Eq 16.16

 There are 3 limitations associated with the use of conditional models in terms of what can be estimated and which data contribute to the estimation.
-First, coefficients cannot be estimated for predictors that are constant within all matched sets, even if they vary between sets.
+First coefficients cannot be estimated for predictors that are constant within all matched sets, even if they vary between sets.
 Consequently, there can be no analysis of the factors used for matching as they will be constant within a set.
 However, it is possible to include interaction terms between the matching variable and a predictor which varies within sets.
 Second, conditional models do not estimate an intercept (it is conditioned out).
 Finally, only sets in which a predictor varies within the set, contribute information to the estimation of the coefficient for that predictor.
-Example 16.14 shows why this is true, using data from a matched case-control study of a Salmonella outbreak.
-One consequence of this is that if either the case or all the controls within a set have a missing observation, the entire set is excluded from the analysis because there is no within-set variation.
+Example 16.14

-Example 16.14 Lack of information from groups with no within-group variation data = sal\outbreak
+Example 16.14 Lack of information from groups with no within-group variation data = sal outbreak

 An outbreak of Salmonella in Funen County of Denmark in 1996 was investigated (see Chapter 31 for description of dataset).
-The data consisted of 39 cases of Salmonella Typhimurium phage type 12 and 73 controls matched for age, sex, and municipality of residence.
-Data on numerous food exposures were recorded and a small subset of those data are included in the dataset -sal outbrk-.
+The data consisted of 39 cases of Salmonella typhimurium phage type 12 and 73 controls matched for age, sex and municipality of residence.
+Data on numerous food exposures were recorded and a small subset of those data are included in the dataset -sal_outbrk-.

-The following table shows the cross-tabulations of case-control status with 4 predictor variables: recently eating pork (-eatpork-), recently eating beef (-eatbeef-), buying meat produced at slaughterhouse A (-slt\a-) and buying meat that came through dealer A (-dlr\a-) for a single matched set.
+The following table shows the cross-tabulations of case-control status with 4 predictor variables: recently eating pork (-eatpork-), recently eating beef (-eatbeef-), buying meat produced at slaughterhouse A (-slt_a-) and buying meat that came through dealer A (-dlr_a-) for a single matched set.

-eatpork eatpork eatbeef beef sli i_a dlr_a
+eatpork eatbeef slt_a dlr_a

 set + - + - + - + -

 23 case 1 0 0 1 1 0 0 1

 23 control 2 0 1 1 1 1 0 2

-OR noi no info.
-0 × nfo.
+OR no i nfo. () c × no i nfo.